Moderate trekking involves 5 – 6 hours a day walking at a steady pace below 4000 meters for around 10 days trekking trip.

 Lantang Ri Trekking & Expedition representative will greet you in an airport & transfer you to your hotel.
 After refreshment you will be picked from your hotel lobby and driven to our office where you will be formally introduced to your Guide and the activities to be enjoyed over the next few days.
 We will also ask for your passport photographs and any other details required for your trek permits.

+Early morning drive you to Ramechhap to catch the morning flight to Lukla which takes off from Ramechhap airport for a short duration.
 Our early flight to Lukla today will take approximately 30 minutes; from here you will trek to Phakding, descending 200m over 3 hours.
 You will catch a glimpse of some great mountains such as Nupla (5885m) above Kongde Ridge, Kusum Kang (6367m appears on the right a little later.
 All along you will be following the northern (left) bank of the Dudh Kosi River.
-It is important to take these first few days slowly to enable your body to acclimatise and to enjoy the passing scenery and culture.
+It is important to take these first few days slowly to enable your body to acclimatize and to enjoy the passing scenery and culture.

 Today begins on level ground, relative to the environment in which you are!
 You will cross the river on a high suspension bridge and begin to climb up to Monjo (2800m) and on to the gateway to the Sagamartha National Park Entrance in place to protect and preserve this beautiful environment.
 There is a good rest stop on the way up where you will see people gathered, admiring the first real chance to see Everest in the distance.
 On the way up today you will be rewarded with views of Kusum Kangaru, Thamserku, Konde-Ri and Tawache Peakbefore eventually arriving at Namche after about 5 hours.